The Best 55-inch TVs (2023 Reviews)

 The TV has a slim design, but its screen coating doesn’t have a polarizer, which can cause the image to have a somewhat pink tint and raised blacks under direct lighting.

-Connectivity options are abundant and include four HDMI 2.1 ports (e/ARC with Dolby Atmos/Digital support), two USB 2.0 ports, both digital and analog audio ports, Bluetooth, WiFi, RJ45, tuner and built-in 60W speakers (2.2.2 channel).
+Connectivity options are abundant and include four HDMI 2.1 ports (e/ARC with Dolby Atmos/Digital support), two USB 2.0 ports, both digital and analog audio ports, WiFi, RJ45, tuner and built-in speakers.

 Alternatives